Biden withdraws Tanden's nomination to be White House budget chief

-WASHINGTON (Reuters) - The White House on Tuesday withdrew the nomination of Neera Tanden to head its budget office, bowing to political reality as her selection ran into stiff opposition over tweets that upset lawmakers.
+WASHINGTON (Reuters) - President Joe Biden on Tuesday withdrew the nomination of Neera Tanden to be his budget director, in the first Capitol Hill rebuff of one of his nominees, after her selection ran into stiff opposition over tweets that upset lawmakers.

-“I have accepted Neera Tanden’s request to withdraw her name from nomination for director of the Office of Management and Budget,” President Joe Biden said in a short statement.
+“I have accepted Neera Tanden’s request to withdraw her name from nomination for director of the Office of Management and Budget,” Biden said in a short statement on Tuesday.

+The decision to withdraw Tanden’s nomination reflected the tenuous hold his Democrats have on the Senate.

+With the Senate split 50-50, Vice President Kamala Harris could have cast a tie-breaking vote in Tanden’s favor.
+But that was not an option after moderate Democratic Senator Joe Manchin said he would not vote to approve the think tank director.

+Manchin’s defection had sent the White House - and Tanden - scrambling to find one Republican backer.
+But they ultimately came up empty-handed, even after a last-minute meeting with Republican Senator Lisa Murkowski on Monday.

+Her backers decried what they called a hypocritical and sexist push to punish Tanden for harsh tweets after four years of similar language used by former Republican President Donald Trump.

-Biden said, however, that he planned to have her serve in his administration in some capacity.
+Biden said he planned to have Tanden serve in his administration in some capacity.

+Tanden, 50, an Indian American, would have been the first woman of color to lead the Office of Management and Budget, which manages the $4 trillion federal budget.

+She served in the administrations of former Democratic Presidents Bill Clinton and Barack Obama and currently runs the liberal Center for American Progress.

 In a letter to the president released by the White House, Tanden acknowledged her nomination had become more than an uphill climb.